Luanda: Economy

 Around one-third of Angolans live in Luanda, 53% of whom live in poverty.
 Living conditions in Luanda are poor for most of the people, with essential services such as safe drinking water and electricity still in short supply, and severe shortcomings in traffic conditions.
-On the other hand, luxury constructions for the benefit of the wealthy minority are booming.

 Luanda is one of the world's most expensive cities for resident foreigners.
-In Mercer’s cost of living index, Luanda was ranked as top of the list due to the extremely high costs of goods and security.
+In Mercer's cost of living index, Luanda was ranked as top of the list due to the extremely high costs of goods and security.
 Luanda sits above Seoul, Geneva and Shanghai in the rankings.
 These costs have fueled rampant inequality in the city.
 Skyscrapers are left barren as the price of oil drops.

 New import tariffs imposed in March 2014 made Luanda even more expensive.
 As an example, a half-litre tub of vanilla ice cream at the supermarket was reported to cost US$31.
 The higher import tariffs applied to hundreds of items, from garlic to cars.
 The stated aim was to try to diversify the heavily oil-dependent economy and nurture farming and industry, sectors that have remained weak.
 These tariffs have caused much hardship in a country where the average salary was US$260 per month in 2010, the latest year for which data was available.
 However, the average salary in the booming oil industry was over 20 times higher at US$5,400 per month.

 Manufacturing includes processed foods, beverages, textiles, cement and other building materials, plastic products, metalware, cigarettes, and shoes/clothes.
 Petroleum (found in nearby off-shore deposits) is refined in the city, although this facility was repeatedly damaged during the Angolan Civil War of 1975–2002.
 Luanda has an excellent natural harbour; the chief exports are coffee, cotton, sugar, diamonds, iron, and salt.

 The city also has a thriving building industry, an effect of the nationwide economic boom experienced since 2002, when political stability returned with the end of the civil war.
 Economic growth is largely supported by oil extraction activities, although great diversification is taking place.
 Large investment (domestic and international), along with strong economic growth, has dramatically increased construction of all economic sectors in the city of Luanda.
 In 2007, the first modern shopping mall in Angola was established in the city at Belas Shopping mall.